Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations

-The reason for this estimation of the r-linear convergence factor follows from the scale-invariance of the TME, that is, $F$ has multiple fixed-points: if $\bw_*$ is a fixed-point then $\bw_*+ \bm{c}$, with constant vector $\bm{c}$, is a fixed-point.
-The scale-invariance also causes $\bW:=\nabla F(\bm{w}_*)$, with $\bm{w}_*$ a fixed-point of \eqref{eq:TME2M}, to have an eigenvalue of $1$ with a constant eigenvector.
-As a result, we use the second largest eigenvalue of $\bW$ to calculate the right-hand side of \eqref{eq:ratio2} and the upper bound on the r-linear convergence factor for AA(m).
-We observe this generates accurate bounds in our experiments.
+The reason for this estimation of the r-linear convergence factor follows from the scale-invariance of the TME, i.e., ${F}$ has multiple fixed points: if $w_*$ is a fixed point then $w_*+ {c}$, with constant vector ${c}$, is a fixed point.
+The scale-invariance also causes $W:=\nabla {F}({w}_*)$, with ${w}_*$ a fixed point of \eqref{eq:TME2M}, to have an eigenvalue of $1$ with a constant eigenvector.
+As a result, we used the second largest eigenvalue of $W$ to calculate the right-hand side of \eqref{eq:ratio2} and the upper bound on the r-linear convergence factor for AA(m).
+We observed this generated accurate bounds in our experiments.

-Figures \ref{fig:TME_1_Ratio} and \ref{fig:TME_1_Rate} present the results of the numerical experiment performed on Data Model 1.
-We observe in Figure \ref{fig:TME_1_Ratio} the right-hand side of \eqref{eq:ratio2} serves as an upper bound on the improvement ratio.
+Figure~\ref{fig:sim_2} presents the results of the experiments performed on Data Model 1.
+We observe in the left panel of Figure~\ref{fig:sim_2} that the right-hand side of \eqref{eq:ratio2} serves as an upper bound on the improvement ratio.
 Our theory predicts the bound will hold for all iterates sufficiently close to a solution and the figure supports this.
-Figure \ref{fig:TME_1_Rate} clearly presents that the upper bound on the r-linear convergence factor given by Theorem \ref{thm:main2} holds; AA(m) for $m=1$,$2$, and $3$ all out-perform the estimate while the fixed-point scheme given by \eqref{eq:TME2M} has an r-linear factor larger than the given estimate.
+The right panel in Figure~\ref{fig:sim_2} clearly presents the upper bound on the r-linear convergence factor given by Theorem \ref{thm:main2} holds; AA(m) for $m=1$, $2$, and $3$ outperform the estimate while the fixed-point scheme given by \eqref{eq:TME2M} has an r-linear factor larger than the given estimate.